microsoft/fluentui/rfcs/react-components/convergence/global-contex-registration.md

 - Hard to determine version compatibility
 - Sometimes apps want duplicate versions (e.g. during upgrades)
 - No partner currently uses Fluent as a peer dependency -> lots of work to migrate
+- Peer deps will only solve the problem, once all dependencies in the tree use Fluent as a peer dep

 ## Open Issues